stupidlysimple/php/README.md

 Installation
 ----
 Damn Stupid Simple requires PHP at least 5.6 to run (with PHPUnit).

+Tutorial for installation is available [[on our website]](https://damnstupidsimple.github.io/how-to-install.html).

 ##### 1. Install via Composer; or